thisisevilevil/evilevil365/_posts/2025-08-19-WebView2-Edge-Autopilot-issues.md

 ## Why is it happening

-I'm working with 1 customer where Microsoft says it's an OEM issue and the OEM says it's a Microsoft issue.
+I'm working with 1 customer where they get devices delivered from the OEM with an ancient Edge version, causing this problem.
+Microsoft says it's an OEM issue and the OEM says it's a Microsoft issue.
 In the meantime, if you download a Windows 11 24H2 ISO, we can mount the ISO and open the install.wim with 7zip we can take a peak at the Edge version by navigating to ..\1\Program Files (x86)\Microsoft\Edge\Application: 122.0.2365.106

 ![Webview error](/assets/images/2025-08-19-Webview2-Autopilot-issue/EdgeVersion-MountedWim.png?raw=true "Edge version in WIM file")